That promoted a flash sale: a popup and a bar

 The data from Wisepops revealed this impressive CTR:

-Note the difference in performances between the desktop and the mobile versions.
-It shows how important it is to use mobile popups (especially if your store has a lot of mobile traffic).
+Noted the difference in performances between the desktop and the mobile versions?
+It shows how important it is to use mobile-optimized popups (especially if your store has a lot of mobile traffic).

-Yet, not creating mobile popups is a common mistake: 8 common popup mistakes
+Yet, not creating mobile popups is a common popup mistake.

 And last but not least—